alex-bochkarev/bochkarev.io/content/tools/julia-graphs.md

 <div class="note">

 **Summary:** Sometimes using specialized tools proves to be very convenient.
 To quickly visualize network graphs, I tried to use [Graphviz](https://graphviz.org/) program (invoking a stand-alone app from within Julia).
 It worked pretty well, both in terms of "UI" and the figures' quality.
 Here I provide the minimal code I used and a couple complications, such as plugging in TeX with its PGF/TikZ instead of Graphviz (see also buttons below the title for source code files).

+Of course, the idea is not new --- see, e.g., [PGFPlots.jl](https://nbviewer.jupyter.org/github/JuliaTeX/PGFPlots.jl/blob/master/doc/PGFPlots.ipynb) for a full-blown interface to PGFPlots --- but hopefully demonstrates the point.

 **Discussion:** I'd appreciate any comments / suggestions!
 Pls reach out via [email](/contact).